Egon Wellesz: Early life and education in Vienna

-Egon Joseph Wellesz was born on 21 October 1885 in the Schottengasse district of Vienna to Samú Wellesz and Ilona Wellesz (née Lovenyi).
-Although his parents met and married in Vienna, they both originated from Hungary and came from Jewish families in that nation.
-His parents, while ethnically Hungarian Jews, were both practising Christians in Vienna and Wellesz received a Protestant upbringing.
-He later converted to Catholicism.
+Egon Joseph Wellesz was born on 21 October 1885 in the Schottengasse district of Vienna to Samu Wellesz and Ilona Wellesz (née Lövényi).
+Although his parents met and married in Vienna, they both originated from Hungary and were Jewish.
+Egon Wellesz formally left the Jewish community on October 4, 1917 and converted to Protestantism in 10 days, on October 14, 1917 (his wife Emmy did so a year earlier), and in 1933 both he and his wife converted to Catholicism.
 As a boy he attended the Franz-Joseph-Gymnasium on Hegel Street where he received a classical education in Greek and Latin.

 Wellesz's father worked in the textile business and his parents initially intended Wellesz to join him in his work, or pursue a career as a civil servant.
 In order to achieve that aim, his parents were intent upon Wellesz pursuing an education in law.
 Accordingly, Wellesz entered the University of Vienna as a law student following the completion of his studies at the Franz-Joseph-Gymnasium.
 However, Wellesz's own career ambitions had been bent towards music for several years prior to his entrance to the University of Vienna.
-This desire to pursue a music career had been formed after attending a performance of Carl Maria von Webers Der Freischütz under the baton of Gustav Mahler at the Vienna State Opera on October 21, 1898; a present from his parents on his 13th birthday.
+This desire to pursue a music career had been formed after attending a performance of Carl Maria von Weber's Der Freischütz under the baton of Gustav Mahler at the Vienna State Opera on October 21, 1898; a present from his parents on his 13th birthday.
 This opera so moved Wellesz that he decided he wanted to become a composer.
 Prior to this experience, Wellesz had already had some excellent music education as a boy, as his mother was a music enthusiast and amateur pianist who encouraged music studies as a hobby.
 He began his initial music training at a young age studying the piano with his mother's teacher, Carl Frühling.